Faculty Manual – Section B

 The Council of Deans serves as a deliberative body to provide guidance and advice to the Provost.
 The Provost shall serve as the Chair.
-If the Provost is unavailable for a meeting, he or she shall designate one (1) of the vice provosts to Chair that meeting.
+If the Provost is unavailable for a meeting, the Provost shall designate one (1) of the vice provosts to Chair that meeting.
 The other regular members of the Council of Deans shall be the deans of the eight (8) colleges, the Dean of the Graduate School, the Dean of the Libraries, and the Chair of Faculty Council.
 The ex officio members of the Council of Deans shall be the vice provosts, the vice presidents, and the Chair of the Faculty Council Committee on Strategic and Financial Planning.

 The Advisory Committee on Undergraduate Affairs (ACUA) advises the Vice Provost for Undergraduate Affairs, Vice President for Student Affairs, and Vice President for Enrollment and Access.
 The ACUA addresses issues concerning undergraduate academics, student life, enrollment, and access that affect the quality of the undergraduate experience and the success of undergraduate students.
 The ACUA links University offices that support the undergraduate experience and acts as a deliberative body for policies proposed by other entities (e.g., the Council of Deans, Faculty Council, the Colorado General Assembly, and the Colorado Commission on Higher Education).
 The Vice Provost for Undergraduate Affairs shall serve as the Chair of ACUA.
 Other regular members shall include the Vice President for Student Affairs, the Vice President for Enrollment and Access, one (1) associate/assistant dean from each of the eight (8) colleges and the Libraries, the Vice Chair of Faculty Council, and any other as deemed appropriate by the ACUA.